twilio-professional-services/plugin-complete-associate-task/README.md

-# Supervisor complete wrapping task for the agent
+# Supervisors complete wrapping task for the agent

 This Flex Plugin allows supervisor to close out the tasks that are in wrapping state.